ToNyOyO/veeva-approved-email-package-manager/README.md

 ```
 $ gulp fragment --new "Fragment name"
 ```
-*This has not been tested yet*

-This *should* create an empty fragment `html` file in fragments and an empty images folder in images with the same name.
+This will create an empty fragment `html` file in fragments and an empty images folder in images with the same name.

 ```
 root/